joharav/joharav.github.io/_pages/about.md

 **Fields**: Macroeconomics, Behavioral and International Economics.

 <div style="text-align: justify;">
-I am a PhD candidate in Economics at the University of Michigan, I am studying how households and firms allocate resources in an economy with multiple currencies, utilizing computational and behavioral economic methodologies.
+I am a PhD candidate in Economics at the University of Michigan, focusing on the resource allocation behaviors of households and firms in multicurrency economies.
+My research leverages computational and behavioral economic methodologies to explore these dynamics.

 <br><br>